deepatesting/mars_rover_kata/README.md

 ### UnitTests

-cd to the project root folder in the command line
+cd to the project root folder in the command line.

 Run ``mvn test``